-As an example of how the Pre-emption Marking algorithm enables flow pre-emption, we briefly consider the edge-to-edge framework described in [CL-ARCH].
-As real-time packets travel across the edge-to-edge CLregion, nodes may set the packets into the Pre-emption Marked state, as determined by the algorithm described above.
+As an example of how the Pre-emption Marking algorithm enables flow pre-emption, we briefly consider the edge-to-edge deployment model described in [CL-DEPLOY].
+As real-time packets travel across the edge-to-edge CL-region, PCN-enabled routers may pre-emption mark packets, as determined by the algorithm described above.

-When the egress gateway of the region detects a Pre-emption Marked packet, it measures the rate of real-time traffic \excluding\ any packets that are set into the Pre-emption Marked state.
+When the egress gateway of the region detects a Pre-emption Marked packet, it measures the rate of real-time traffic \excluding\ any packets that are pre-emption marked.
 Hence it measures the amount of traffic that the network can actually support safely (which we term Sustainable-Aggregate-Rate).
 The measurement is made for traffic from a particular ingress gateway, and then reported to that ingress gateway.
-When it receives this message, the ingress gateway measures the aggregate-rate of real-time traffic that is being sent towards the particular egress gateway.
-If this measured aggregate-rate exceeds the Sustainable-Aggregate-Rate, then the ingress gateway pre-empts sufficient number of real-time flow(s) to bring down the aggregate-rate to (approximately) the Sustainable-Aggregate-Rate.
+When it receives this message, the ingress gateway measures the ingress-aggregate-rate of real-time traffic that is being sent towards the particular egress gateway.
+If this measured ingressaggregate-rate exceeds the Sustainable-Aggregate-Rate, then the ingress gateway pre-empts sufficient number of real-time flow(s) to bring down the ingress-aggregate-rate to (approximately) the Sustainable-Aggregate-Rate.

-Different implementations of the rate measurement (and the timescale of this measurement) at the egress and ingress nodes are possible.
+Different implementations of the rate measurement (and the timescale of this measurement) at the egress and ingress gateways are possible.